 Inclusive education is a specialisation you may want to consider as part of a Masters in Education.
 You learn how to facilitate access and full participation of students in learning, overcoming potential challenges due to varying backgrounds and abilities.
 Graduates can apply their skills in the classroom and across the broader school community.

 SCU Master of Education (Educational Inclusion and Diversity)

-Student wellbeing and positive mental health is a field you can major in as part of a Master of Education in Australia.
+Student wellbeing and positive mental health is a field you can major in as part of a Masters of Education in Australia.
 The specialisation is useful for any teacher and for other school staff, including those in designated wellbeing roles.
 Recognising that a school is much more than just a place of learning, you explore how to enhance the social and emotional welfare of students.

 SCU Master of Education (Educational Wellbeing)

 Become an expert on maximising student wellbeing with the Master of Education (Educational Wellbeing) from Southern Cross University.
 Four of the eight subjects in the specialist program are about student wellbeing.
 You will learn to appreciate diversity among students, including with respect to special needs, language barriers and cultural differences.
 As well, you'll gain instruction in how to support students in difficulty, provide leadership on wellbeing issues, and develop social and emotional health strategies.
-The 100% online masters is among the most affordable in Australia.
+The 100% online master's degree is among the most affordable in Australia.

 For qualified teachers, a Masters in Education program normally consists of 8 subjects.
 To specialise in a given field, you may need to complete the program's core subjects plus the electives in your specialist study stream.
 Here are example course structures from three universities.